Family Attorney in Garden City NY

 laws relating to LGBT unions can, however, make this a difficult area

-to navigate.
-Our firm can assist you to understand how the law applies
+Our firm can assist you to understand how the law applies in your case

 Marriage Equality Act